 Here's the First Eleven team photograph,

-the year painted on the ball in white.
+the year painted on the ball in white,

-Five boys seated on wooden chairs
+with five boys seated on schoolroom chairs

-with six standing behind, all in striped jerseys
+and six standing behind, all in striped jerseys

-the only one allowed to handle the ball.
+the only one allowed to handle the ball,

-and have now set their eyes on the walk back -
+and have now set their eyes on the walk back,

 but not to a communal shower of tepid water